Call for Papers

 Alternatives might also take the form of class assignments beyond the essay that offer insight into the inner workings of a student’s particular field.
 For example, biology students could submit letters (e.g. Water Quality letter), articles (e.g. Carb Cutter article), or even fliers.
 (Note: There could be many submissions from large classes that do these similar projects, and The Classic Journal will take the most outstanding for consideration for publication.)
 Blog posts or other digital media projects would also fall into this category.
 Especially strong reading responses, essays covers, or problem sets could also be considered alternatives.

 The Classic Journal invites all undergraduate UGA students who have taken or are currently enrolled in writing-intensive courses to submit their work to be considered for publication.
-This is a great opportunity for students to share work completed for/inspired by current or former WIP courses with a larger audience.
+This is a great opportunity for students to share work completed for/inspired by writing assignments with a larger audience.